-Guided visit to Machu Picchu and the ruins along the trail.
+Guided visit to Machu Picchu and the ruins along the trail, except for Huayna Picchu.

 Entrance Fee to Inca Trail and Machu Picchu.

-2nd entrance fee to Machupicchu and Machupicchu or Huaynapicchu Mountain.
+2nd entrance fee to Machupicchu and Machupicchu mountain or Huaynapicchu Mountain.

-4 breakfasts, 4 lunches, 4 dinners and various snacks to be eaten throughout the day.
+4 breakfasts, 3 lunches, 3 dinners and various snacks to be eaten throughout the day (Inca Trail).

 Professional Cook: all our fresh vegetables are washed in iodine water prior serving and we provide only boiled, filtered or iodized water for drinking.
 Vegetarian food on request at no extra cost!
 All dietary requirements from vegans, lacto-allergies and general dislikes can be catered so long as prior warning is given when booking the trip.

 1 night in a basic hotel in Aguas Calientes.